AimanGameDev/Conways-Game-Of-Life/README.md

 # Conway's Game of Life - High Performance Simulation in Unity

 This is a high-performance simulation of Conway's Game of Life built using the Unity engine.
 The main objective was to create a version capable of handling millions of cells at a good frame rate.
-To achieve this, I utilized Unity's Jobs and Burst frameworks for parallel computation, as well as the Graphics.RenderMeshIndirect API for efficient rendering.
+To achieve this, I utilized Unity's Jobs and Burst frameworks for parallel computation, as well as the `Graphics.RenderMeshIndirect` API for efficient rendering.

 ### Hardware Used

 This is my hardware specs :

-Type: Laptop
+- Type: Laptop
-Processor: AMD Ryzen™ 9 5900HX with Radeon Graphics
+- CPU: AMD Ryzen™ 9 5900HX with Radeon Graphics
-Cores: 8
+- Cores: 8
-L1 Cache: 512 KB
+- L1 Cache: 512 KB
-L2 Cache: 4 MB
+- L2 Cache: 4 MB
-L3 Cache: 16 MB
+- L3 Cache: 16 MB
+- Dedicated GPU: **NONE!**

-The simulation is GPU-bottlenecked during rendering.
+The simulation is GPU-bottlenecked during rendering since there is not dedicated GPU.
 Here's a performance breakdown :
 - Without rendering, the simulation handles up to 67 million cells at 30 FPS.
 - When rendering with quads, it handles up to 16 million cells at 30 FPS.
 - When rendering with cubes, it handles up to 2 million cells at 30 FPS.